Claire-Fisher/Donofy/TESTING.md

 * [**With Thanks**](#thank-you-to-my-product-testers)

 ## **During Development Testing**
+This project has been developed partially with a TTD approach.
-During the development process, I was manually testing in the following ways:-
+During the development process, I also manually tested continuously in the following ways:-

 1. Manually tested each element for appearance and responsiveness via a simulated live server by running app.py in PORT 5000.